JaySonani/gracious_givers_backend/README.md

 Photo Gallery for NGO

 ## Task of feature
-Includes Add Story(content and images), show stories, delete stories
+Includes Add Story(content and images), Show Stories, Delete Stories

 ## List of Files of the feature Photo Gallery for NGO
 *[Description]*